vemel/github_actions_js/workflows/README.md

 - Set 'github-actions-managed' to false on manual edit to prevent step overwrite on update
 - User-added steps survive update as well
 - Deleted steps are restored on update, so make them empty instead of removing
-- Do not add multiple jobs, only one job is supported

 ## Zen
 - Enforce best practices for versioning and changelog in a passive-aggressive way